 - Hemophilia B: This is caused by a mutation in the Factor IX gene on the X chromosome.

 As per the studies conducted on this inherited genetic disorder, the genes from the mother can be transmitted to both her children.
-Among them, there are 50% chances that her son will have hemophilia A or B and 50% chances that her daughter will be a carrier of this gene.
+Among them, there is a 50% chance that her son will have haemophilia A or B and a 50% chance that her daughter will be a carrier of this gene.